whodevrajverma/ECGpred/README.md

 https://doi.org/10.1186/1471-2105-6-59

+This dataset can also be found on Zenodo at

 ## About the Research

 In the post-genomic era, understanding the regulation of gene expression is a major challenge.
 While many studies focus on regulatory elements in DNA or mRNA stability, this study investigates the